yearn/yearn-vaults-v3/TECH_SPEC.md

 ### Deposits / Mints
 Users can deposit ASSET tokens to receive yvTokens (SHARES).

-Deposits are limited under depositLimit and shutdown parameters.
+Deposits are limited under depositLimit/depositLimitModule and shutdown parameters.
 Read below for details.

 ### Withdrawals / Redeems
 Users can redeem their shares at any point in time if there is liquidity available.

-Optionally, a user can specify a list of strategies to withdraw from.
+Optionally, if the vault management allows, a user can specify a list of strategies to withdraw from.
 If a list of strategies is passed, the vault will try to withdraw from them.

-If a user passed array is not defined, the redeem function will use the default_queue.
+If a user passed array is not defined or the use_default_queue flag has been turned on, the redeem function will use the default_queue.

-In order to properly comply with the ERC-4626 standard and still allow losses, both withdraw and redeem have an additional optional parameter of 'maxLoss' that can be used.
-The default for 'maxLoss' is 0 (i.e. revert if any loss) for withdraws, and 10_000 (100%) for redeems.
+In order to properly comply with the ERC-4626 standard and still allow losses, both withdraw and redeem have an additional optional parameter of 'max_loss' that can be used.
+The default for 'max_loss' is 0 (i.e. revert if any loss) for withdraws, and 10_000 (100%) for redeems.

 If not enough funds have been recovered to honor the full request within the maxLoss, the transaction will revert.